bmtwl/SoftDataDiode/README.md

 - **Opto-Isolation**: Resource is encoded as a simple image to prevent information leakage
 - **Multiple Stream Support**: Multi-receiver version handles multiple independent streams
 - **Secure Encryption**: AES-256-GCM encryption with pre-shared keys
-- **Web, RTSP and VNC Sources**: Capture web pages (with Selenium), RTSP video streams or VNC clients (with vncsnapshot)
+- **Web, RTSP and VNC Image Sources**: Capture web pages (with Selenium), RTSP video streams or VNC clients (with vncsnapshot)
+- **Filesystem Replication**: Best-effort file replication with automatic sliding window to allow opportunities for successful transfer
-- **Freshness Monitoring**: Streams visually and programatically show whether updates are:
+- **Image Freshness Monitoring**: Image streams visually and programatically show whether updates are:
     - Live - Green dot (Updated within the last 30 seconds)
     - Stalled - Yellow dot and time since last frame (Last update was more than 30 seconds ago)
     - Stale - Red dot (Not updated in more than 5 minutes)